-To ensure you don’t have a lingering problem, treat all of these areas with CIMEXA DUST.
-This dust is similar to baby powder but is actually less dense.
-Cimexa is odorless, kills quickly and will last a year or more.
-This is very important when treating bed bugs.
-One thorough and proper treatment of these areas can knock out most any pest and keep them from coming back.
-And once an area is properly dusted, you won’t have to treat it again.
-At least not for a year.
+To ensure you don’t have a lingering problem, treat all of these areas with DEMISE DUST.
+This dust is similar to baby powder but less dense.
+Demise is odorless and goes on very ” lightly but its extremely effective.
+Demise will last 6-12 months and kills quickly.
+This is super important when treating for bed bugs.

-1 lb of Cimexa can cover up to 1000 sq/ft when treating crawl spaces and attics.
-For living area cracks and voids, plan on using 1-2 small jugs but this will depend largely on the size of the home.
-Each jar is 4 oz and will cover 250 sq/ft well.
+6 oz of Demise can treat up to 1000 sq/ft.
+For living area cracks and voids, plan on using 1-2 small 3.5 oz jugs (1 6 oz jug) .
+Each small jar is 3.5 oz and will cover 650 sq/ft well.

-To best apply Cimexa, use a good HAND DUSTER.
+To best apply Demise, use a good HAND DUSTER.
 This device will enable you to “blow” the dust into tight cracks and other spaces bed bugs like to hide.

 Since bed bugs love tight spaces, they have been known to nest inside appliances like coffee machines, microwave ovens, dvd players, TV’s, light fixtures sewing machines and alarm clocks.
 Basically they will target anything which has small openings, hidden dark spaces void of light and small gaps large enough to fit their body.

 So if you have any kind of appliance close to rooms where they’re active, they could very well be using the appliance as a nest site.
 Unfortunately treating these can be tricky but it can be done.